xuanyuzhou98/i-RevNet-android/README.md

 2. Memory Comsumption
 3. Energy Comsumption (Battery) - we might want to train only when the device is charging

-# Related Questions
-Q1.
-What is the advantage and difference between on-device training and federated learning?
-A1.
-A very important bottleneck for federated learning is cryptographic protocols put in place to ensure no individual client’s update can be inspected before averaging with hundreds or thousands of other updates (Bonawitz et al., 2017) further increase the amount of bits that need to be uploaded

 # Papers for reference
 1. The Reversible Residual Network: Backpropagation Without Storing Activations: https://arxiv.org/abs/1707.04585